GMC (automobile): History

-In 1925, GM purchased a controlling interest in Yellow Coach, a bus and taxicab manufacturer based in Chicago, Illinois which was founded by John D. Hertz.
+In 1925, GM purchased a controlling interest in Yellow Coach, a bus and taxicab manufacturer based in Chicago, Illinois, which was founded by John D. Hertz.
 The company was renamed Yellow Truck & Coach Manufacturing Company (YT&CMC), an affiliated subsidiary of General Motors.
 All manufacturing operations of General Motors Truck Company were placed under YT&CMC.
-In 1928, Plant 2 opened and all headquarters staff moved to the administration building at 660 South Boulevard E in Pontiac, MI.
+In 1928, Plant 2 opened and all headquarters staff moved to the administration building at 660 South Boulevard E in Pontiac, Michigan.
 In 1943, GM purchased the remaining interest in YT&CMC and renamed it GMC Truck and Coach Division.

 In 1981, GMC Truck & Coach Division became part of GM Worldwide Truck & Bus Group.

-Bus production ended in May 1987 and the division name was changed from GMC Truck & Coach to GMC Truck Division.
+Bus production ended in May 1987, and the division name was changed from GMC Truck & Coach to GMC Truck Division.
 The Canadian plant (in London, Ontario) produced buses from 1962 until July 1987.
-GM withdrew from the bus and coach market because of increased competition in the late 1970s and 1980s.
+GM withdrew from the bus and coach market due to increased competition in the late 1970s and 1980s.
 Rights to the RTS model were sold to Transportation Manufacturing Corporation, while Motor Coach Industries of Canada purchased the Classic design.
-In 1998, GMC's official branding on vehicles was shortened from "GMC Truck" to simply "GMC".
+In 1998, GMC's official branding on vehicles was shortened from GMC Truck to simply GMC.

 In 1996, GM merged GMC Truck Division with the Pontiac Motor Division in order to "give the combined division a brand image projecting physical power and outdoor activity".
 This coincided with many GMC dealerships merging with Pontiac dealerships, allowing a single dealer to offer both trucks and entry-to-mid-level cars, using a similar approach already in use by Chevrolet.